pavel-kirienko/o1heap/README.md

 the generated code should be optimized for the case where the corresponding branch is taken.
 This is done to reduce the worst-case execution time.

-The macro should expand into a compiler-specific branch weighting intrinsic, or into the original expression `(x)` if no such hinting is desired.
+The macro should expand to a compiler-specific branch weighting intrinsic, or to the original expression `(x)` if no such hinting is desired.
 If not specified, the macro expands as follows:

-- For some well-known compilers the macro automatically expands into appropriate branch weighting intrinsics.
+- For some well-known compilers the macro automatically expands to appropriate branch weighting intrinsics.
-  For example, for GCC, Clang, and ARM Compiler, it expands into `__builtin_expect((x), 1)`.
+  For example, for GCC, Clang, and ARM Compiler, it expands to `__builtin_expect((x), 1)`.
-- For other (unknown) compilers it expands into the original expression with no modifications: `(x)`.
+- For other (unknown) compilers it expands to the original expression with no modifications: `(x)`.

 #### O1HEAP_CLZ(x)